-As the doctor comments on the text book appearance and implications I feel my mind go blank.
+As the doctor comments on the textbook appearance and implications, I feel my mind go blank.

 I am stunned.

-As a runner, a healthy eater, and someone who has been studying health for 7 years how is my own health so out of whack!?
-But there it is clear as day on the intravaginal ultrasound - multiple cysts in both of my ovaries.
+As a runner, a healthy eater, and someone who has been studying health for 7 years...
+How is my own health so out of whack!?
+But there it is, clear as day on the intravaginal ultrasound — multiple cysts in both of my ovaries.

-I thought I had it all figured out - I hadn’t even graduated yet and I was already being nationally recognized as a leader in the field of physical therapy.
-But I had been moving so fast with so much motivation I hadn’t even noticed my body showing the early signs of suffering.
+I thought I had it all figured out — I hadn’t even graduated yet and I was already being nationally recognized as a leader in the field of physical therapy.
+But I had been moving so fast with so much motivation that I hadn’t even noticed my body showing the early signs of suffering.

 When my OBGYN prescribed birth control (and no other changes), I simply popped the pill and back to school I went.
-The pill regulated my period but not my other symptoms and as I was finishing up my final internship things started to get worse for me - more physical symptoms, pain throughout my whole body, and debilitating fatigue.
+The pill regulated my period but not my other symptoms, and as I was finishing up my final internship, things started to get worse for me: more physical symptoms, pain throughout my whole body, and debilitating fatigue.

 The anxiety was so bad it pushed me to end what was the most significant relationship of my life at that point.
 The pain, fatigue, and anxiety were so debilitating I honestly didn’t know if after 7 years in school, if I’d be able to finish the last two months.

-Despite my best efforts to hide my exhaustion my mentor at the time noticed that I was struggling.
-He took me aside and sternly said to me that if I was going to help people get better and be successful in my career I needed to know how to take care of myself first.
+Despite my best efforts to hide my exhaustion, my mentor at the time noticed that I was struggling.
+He took me aside and sternly said to me that if I was going to help people get better and be successful in my career, I needed to know how to take care of myself first.

-At first I remember being really angry with him.
+At first, I remember being really angry with him.
 I felt simultaneously insulted and guilty for not being more healthy and energized.
 More than that though, I felt shame.
 I was winning awards, graduating at the top of my class, and felt that I knew how to help people.

-More than anything I desired to have a fulfilling career helping people, a life full of adventure, and a loving partner to share it with.
+More than anything, I desired to have a fulfilling career helping people, a life full of adventure, and a loving partner to share it with.

 But I had to face the facts:

-If I was going to fulfill my dream of being a practitioner that helps others thrive in life, I first needed to heal myself and start to thrive in my own life.
+If I was going to fulfill my dream of being a practitioner who helps others thrive in life, I first needed to heal myself and start to thrive in my own life.
 If I was going to have the happy, healthy relationship that I so desired, I needed to make myself happy, strong, and emotionally resilient first.

-AND, I knew that taking more pills and suppressing the symptoms was not the long term solution.
-I became determined to find the ROOT CAUSE of these symptoms.
-I was young and scared and honestly didn’t see many alternatives out there, but I was DETERMINED to find a way to get off of medications, and restore my health naturally.
+And I knew that taking more pills and suppressing the symptoms was not the long term solution.
+I became determined to find the root cause of these symptoms.
+I was young and scared and honestly didn’t see many alternatives out there, but I was determined to find a way to get off of medications, and restore my health naturally.

 It was a difficult shift to make.
-And at first I didn’t know what I needed to do.
-I didn't even have any income, yet but I decided I was going to do everything it took to uncover the solution to my health problems.
+And at first, I didn’t know what I needed to do.
+I didn't even have any income yet, but I decided I was going to do everything it took to uncover the solution to my health problems.

 I started to change the way I thought about health completely.
-The body is dynamic and fluid, and I made it my mission to help the body do what it does best - and that’s heal.
+The body is dynamic and fluid, and I made it my mission to help the body do what it does best— and that’s heal.